 - Must have access to reliable transportation

-Along with building new homes, some AmeriCorps members at Twin Cities Habitat work on painting and repairing homes through the A Brush with Kindness program.
-Others work in Habitat’s offices and gain experience managing and organizing large numbers of volunteers.
+Along with building new homes, some AmeriCorps members at Twin Cities Habitat serve by painting and repairing homes through our A Brush with Kindness and Age in Place programs.
+Others serve at Habitat’s offices and gain experience assisting families, volunteers, and staff.

-Hundreds of people have served at Twin Cities Habitat as AmeriCorps members over the past couple decades.
+Hundreds of people have served at Twin Cities Habitat as AmeriCorps members over the past 25 years.
 It’s a tight-knit group and some come back each year to volunteer during an AmeriCorps alumni build.